oiu890/CTF-Writeups/Sieberr 6.0/rev/multiplier/multiplier.md

 Its some kind of multiplying numbers game so I just assumed that you have to win a certain amount of times to get a flag.
 However, when you first run the file, it takes very long before showing you the output.
 It could be that theres something else going on.

 Lets take a closer look:
 ![children](../../images/children.png)
-:o :O :O :o
+😯
 The binary spawns a lot of children, but these children get deleted after the program finishes running.

 # Ghidra